abitofdots/tokenloss/README.md

       - Recently, the gap between reality and science fiction is rapidly narrowing.
 The world is getting closer to science fiction.
 The sci-fi worldviews created before are very different from the future we predict now.
         1. So it's not fun.
 We need a new worldview.

-   2. #### It provides the endless stories that NFT writers and collectors need.
+   2. #### Prevent the work from being forgotten through a story that continues and expands.

-      1. ##### NFT collectors are reluctant to buy work that doesn't have a story.
-Because it can be difficult to resell.
+      - NFT collectors are reluctant to buy work that doesn't have a story.
+This is because the work is apt to be forgotten and difficult to resell.

-      2. ##### NFT author(not a writer) could feel difficulty when they are making a new stroy It's also a problem to continue to build a community for the new story.
+      - NFT authors could feel difficulty when they are making a new story.
+It's also a problem to continue to build a community for the new story.

+## Repository Structure

+1. There are English and Korean editions.
+Collaborate by adding or editing posts to **<u>*tokenloss.md*</u>** within each folder.

 ## Communication